amazon-archives/aws-amplify-vue/README.md

 Amplify.configure(aws_exports)
 ```

-To have a quick test of the library, we added this piece code.
+To have a quick test of the library, we added this piece of code.

 ```
 Amplify.Logger.LOG_LEVEL = 'DEBUG' // to show detailed logs from Amplify library